Fuli-Wang/Passive-motion-paradigm-implementation-via-ANN/README.md

 The "pmptrain.py" file uses ANN to fit the relationship between joint angles and end positions, evaluating the Jacobian matrix via the TF GradientTape API.

-The "pmptrain_chain_rule.py" file is an example using the chain-rule to calculate the Jacobian matrix (Not recommanded for networks with a high number of layers and nerves).
+The "pmptrain_chain_rule.py" file is an example using the chain rule to calculate the Jacobian matrix (Not recommended for networks with a high number of layers and nerves).

 The "IndhRobot_example.txt" and "OutdhRobot_example.txt" show the format of the training data：